SWSaunders/one-click-hugo-cms/site/content/faq/_index.md

      answer:
      - >
       <ul class="f6 mb3 mw8 ml5" style="list-style: square inside;">
-      <li class="ml6">You can create a profile and wait for school admins to contact you about teaching online courses for them.</li>
+      <li>You can create a profile and wait for school admins to contact you about teaching online courses for them.</li>
-      <li class="ml6">You can list courses that you’re planning to teach.
+      <li>You can list courses that you’re planning to teach.
 They will be discoverable by any school admins who may need a course like yours for their students.
 You can let your friends and colleagues know about your courses and market your courses on social media.
 Do you teach a course particularly well?
 Do you teach a subject that’s in-demand or hard to find?
 Then list a course and let people know about it.</li>
       </ul>
      - The advantage of listing courses that you'll teach is that you don't have to wait for a school that needs to hire an online teacher to contact you.
 Your course listings could fill up quickly because they're open to students from multiple schools — especially if you teach something unusual or desirable, or teach your course with a particular style or pedagogy that will appeal to certain kinds of admins or parents.
      - Either way, you will be paid a per-seat rate for every student in your courses.
 The per-seat rate is set by you before the course starts.